apple/swift-async-algorithms/Guides/MarbleDiagram.md

 }
 ```

-Normally testing this type of function would result in either limited expectations (to account for the potential of ordering) or be stochastic in nature.
-By having the explicit ordering of time defined by the diagram for both the input sequences and the expected correlative output sequence it makes the test for something, that easily could be non-deterministic, into something that is predictable and reliable.
+Normally testing a function like `merge` would result in either limited expectations or be stochastic in nature.
+Those approaches are to account for the potential ordering not being deterministic.
+By taking the approach to have explicit ordering of time defined by the diagram it allows for the test to be predictable.
+That determinism is sourced directly from the input sequences and the expected correlative output sequence.
+In short, the syntax of the test inputs and expectations make the execution reliable.

 The syntax is trivially parsable (and consequently customizable).
 By default, the events require only a limited subset of characters for control; such as the advancing in time `-`, or the termination of a sequence by returning nil `|`.
 However some events may produce strings greater than just one character, other events may happen at the same time, and there is also the cancellation event.
 This all culminates into a test theme definition of: